AdobeXD/plugin-samples/how-to-use-websockets/README.md

 ```
 npm start
 ```
-3. Run "Plugins > How to use socket"
+3. Run "Plugins > How to use websockets"
 4. Answer the first question (your name)
 5. Answer the second question (yes/no)